DhruvVara/Frontend-System-Design/README.md

 #### Preventing techniques
 - **Proper Input Validation.**
 - **Sanitization :** It is the process of inspecting and cleansing user to input to prevent malicious code injection.
-This is typicallydone vy removing or escaping charaters that could be interpreted as code.
-IT helps from xss, SQL injection, etc.
+This is typically done by removing or escaping characters that could be interpreted as code.
+It helps from xss, SQL injection, etc.

 Syntax :
 ```